-The Bi Writers Association (BWA) organizes the Bisexual Book Awards, the Bi Lines multi-arts reading series and the Bi Book Club.
+The Bi Writers Association (BWA) organizes the Bisexual Book Awards, and its annual multi-arts reading and awards ceremony.
 We are the foremost voice promoting bisexual books, bi writers, bisexual writing and bi-themed arts and culture in America.
 BWA works to dispel myths and stereotypes about bisexuality and promotes bi visibility.
 BWA has organized readings, panels, a summit, film programs, educational workshops and in-service trainings.
 We provide networking email lists for bi writers and readers, book lists, educational handouts and a media guide.
 BWA has the most extensive library of bisexual books of anywhere in the world.

 BWA membership includes bi writers in all genres: journalism, fiction, non-fiction, poetry, erotica, songwriting, plays, TV and movie scripts.

-Director: Sheela Lambert is the director of the Bi Writers Association and its programs such as the Bisexual Book Awards, the Bi Lines reading series and the Bi Book Club.
+Director: Sheela Lambert is the director of the Bi Writers Association and its programs such as the Bisexual Book Awards, the Bi Visibility Open Mic and the Bisexual Speakers Bureau.
 Lambert founded BWA in 2006.

 Her groundbreaking anthology, Best Bi Short Stories, is the first bisexual literary fiction anthology ever published (2014.)
 She has a chapter in Bisexuality in Education: Erasure, Exclusion and the Absence of Intersectionality edited by Maria Pallotta-Chiarolli, Routledge.
 Her national bisexual column on Examiner.com informed readers from 2009 to 2016 and she is also published by LGBTQ America Today Encyclopedia, Huffington Post, Advocate.com, Curve Magazine, Lambda Literary Review, Journal of Bisexuality, Gay & Lesbian Review, AfterEllen, AfterElton, GO Magazine, Bisexual.com, and Hakomi Forum.